Migration, Ethnicity, Race and Diversity Research Group

 There will be plenty of scope for debate and discussion on existing research, recently published work, and opportunities for collaborations for future research.

-Our meetings also support and develop research proposals for members, as well as workshops that are suitable for professionals and practitioners.
+Our meetings also support and develop research proposals for members, as well as workshops and events that are suitable for professionals and practitioners.
+Past events include “Talking with Pictures” to celebrate the International Women’s Day.

 Name: Professor Sin Yi Cheung (Convenor)